Gamblers at a Craps Game

 [ English ]

-Be clever, play brilliant, and master craps the proper way!
+Be cunning, play cunning, and master craps the correct way!

-Dice and dice games goes back to the Middle Eastern Crusades, but modern craps is only about a century old.
-Modern craps developed from the old Anglo game called Hazard.
-No one knows for sure the ancestry of the game, although Hazard is said to have been made up by the Anglo, Sir William of Tyre, around the twelfth century.
-It’s theorized that Sir William’s soldiers gambled on Hazard amid a blockade on the fortification Hazarth in 1125 AD.
-The name Hazard was gotten from the citadel’s name.
+Dice and dice games goes back to the Crusades, but modern craps is approximately 100 years old.
+Modern craps evolved from the ancient Anglo game referred to as Hazard.
+No one absolutely knows the ancestry of the game, although Hazard is said to have been created by the Englishman, Sir William of Tyre, around the 12th century.
+It’s supposed that Sir William’s horsemen gambled on Hazard through a siege on the fortress Hazarth in 1125 AD.
+The name Hazard was acquired from the citadel’s name.

-Early French colonizers imported the game Hazard to Canada.
-In the 1700s, when driven away by the English, the French headed down south and found refuge in southern Louisiana where they at a later time became Cajuns.
-When they were driven out of Acadia, they brought their favored game, Hazard, with them.
-The Cajuns broke down the game and made it mathematically fair.
-It is believed that the Cajuns changed the title to craps, which is derived from the name of the non-winning throw of two in the game of Hazard, recognized as "crabs."
+Early French settlers brought the game Hazard to Canada.
+In the 1700s, when driven away by the British, the French relocated down south and located sanctuary in southern Louisiana where they after a while became Cajuns.
+When they departed Acadia, they took their preferred game, Hazard, with them.
+The Cajuns streamlined the game and made it more mathematically fair.
+It’s believed that the Cajuns adjusted the name to craps, which is gotten from the term for the losing toss of snake-eyes in the game of Hazard, referred to as "crabs."

-From Louisiana, the game moved to the Mississippi riverboats and across the nation.
-A good many consider the dice builder John H. Winn as the father of modern craps.
-In 1907, Winn assembled the modern craps setup.
-He created the Do not Pass line so gamblers could wager on the dice to lose.
-At another time, he created the spaces for Place wagers and put in place the Big 6, Big 8, and Hardways.
+From Louisiana, the game migrated to the Mississippi river boats and all over the nation.
+A great many acknowledge the dice builder John H. Winn as the father of modern craps.
+In 1907, Winn developed the current craps layout.
+He created the Do not Pass line so gamblers could bet on the dice to not win.
+Afterwords, he created the spaces for Place wagers and put in place the Big 6, Big 8, and Hardways.

 Categories: Craps Tags: